DaviNasciment/to-do-aws-clean-arch/README.md

-# Todo App with DynamoDB and Clean Architecture
+# Todo App with DynamoDB and Clean Architecture (EM DESENVOLVIMENTO)

 ## Overview